Emruur/BadPoets/logbook.md

         max_overlap_total
     )

-sometimes the model will return None as a sentence if it can not return one within the specified constraints.
-We allow multiple retries to overcome that problem. max_overlap_ratio is the maximum allowed overlap between the words of a generated sentence and the words of any input sentence in the training data. maximum number of overlapping words allowed between a generated sentence and any sentence in the training data.
+Sometimes the model will return None as a sentence if it can not return one within the specified constraints.
+We allow multiple retries to overcome that problem. max_overlap_ratio is the maximum allowed overlap between the words of a generated sentence and the words of any input sentence in the training data.
+A maximum number of overlapping words allowed between a generated sentence and any sentence in the training data.
 We mostly utilized the max_overlap_total parameter and set it between 3-5.
-This did avoided the system making large copies.
-When we set it to 3 it copies sections of poems with max 3 words and it startd to copy from texts much less often.
+This did prevent the system from making large copies.
+When we set it to 3 it copies sections of poems with max 3 words and it started to copy from texts much less often.
 Here are some of the results.

 **Poem 3.1**